Welcome, Guest. Please login or register.

 Glad you are getting the hang of it.
 It get very easy very quickly.

-I usually have just 3 columns and keep the "spare" space if I am doing a special search.
+I usually have just 3 columns and keep the "spare" space if I am doing a special replacement.

 I order them with General tweets, Direct messages and Mentions and no 4th column so I can double click on an avatar and read up about someone in that 4th column.